LEXUEYE/suricata/doc/userguide/configuration/multi-tenant.rst

 The mappings can also be modified over the unix socket, see below.

-Note: can only be used if ``vlan.use-for-tracking`` is enabled.
+Note: can only be used if 'vlan.use-for-tracking' is enabled.

 device
 ~~~~~~

 Assign tenants to devices.
 A single tenant can be assigned to a device.
-Multiple devices can have the same tenant id.
+Multiple devices can have the same tenant.

 Example of device mapping::